Purulia

-Purulia is a city and a municipality in the Indian state of West Bengal.
+Purulia, officially Purulia Sadar, is a city and a municipality in the Indian state of West Bengal.
 It is the headquarters of the Purulia district.
 It is located on the north of the Kangsabati River.

 Geography

 Location

 Purulia is located at 23.33°N 86.37°E. It has an average elevation of 228 metres (748 feet).

 Area overview

 Purulia district forms the lowest step of the Chota Nagpur Plateau.
 The general scenario is undulating land with scattered hills.
 Purulia Sadar subdivision covers the central portion of the district.
 83.80% of the population of the subdivision lives in rural areas.
 The map alongside shows some urbanization around Purulia city.
 18.58% of the population, the highest among the subdivisions of the district, lives in urban areas.
 There are 4 census towns in the subdivision.
 The Kangsabati (locally called Kansai) flows through the subdivision.
 The subdivision has old temples, some of them belonging to the 11th century or earlier.
 The focus is on education - the university, the sainik school, the Ramakrishna Mission Vidyapith at Bongabari, the upcoming medical college at Hatuara, et al.

 The area is served by the Purulia Junction railway station.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.